FrankRay78/troubleshooting-remote-development-teams/README.md

 I work on this guide as and when time permits.

-**© Frank Ray Consulting Ltd 2023.** *Software requirements for agile development teams, particularly remote, outsourced and offshore development teams working in financial services.
-[Get in touch if you need our help](https://frankray.net)*
+**© Frank Ray Consulting Ltd 2023.** *Software requirements for agile development teams, particularly remote, outsourced and offshore development teams working in financial services.*